 No.

-All kids should have access to STEM products.
+All kids should have access to STEM and hands-on building products.

-As you look through this list, think about the child you’re buying for: their hobbies, the things they get excited about, and the skills they want to learn.
-That’s the information you need when buying a gift.
+As you scroll this list, think about the child you’re shopping for: their hobbies, what makes them light up, and the skills they’re excited to explore.
+That’s the real information you need when buying the best gifts for tweens.

 How was this tween gift guide curated?

-Don’t dismiss toys with this group: everything on this list has been thoroughly tested, loved, and played with by a variety of big kids – even the toys.
-In fact, I’d recommend looking at the two previous lists (Best Toys for Preschoolers and Best Toys for 5-8 Year Olds) because much of what this group play with is on those lists.
+Don’t write off toys for this age.
+Everything on this list has been tested, loved, and played with by a variety of big kids – yes, even the toys!
+In fact, I recommend checking out my earlier guides (Best Toys for Preschoolers and Best Toys for 5- to 8-Year-Olds), because many of those timeless toys continue to shine for older kids, too.

 JUMP – The best gifts for tweens